- Nickel telescope at Lick Observatory's main building. Photo by Laurie Hatch.

 You can also find the online cover sheets at:

 Important: The CAT will only be offered on a restricted basis.
-Users who wish to apply for CAT time in 2019 Quarter 1 should contact Graeme Smith before submitting a request.
+Users who wish to apply for CAT time should contact the UCO Support Astronomers (email@example.com) before submitting a request.

 Please make a realistic estimate of the number of nights you will need for your program.
 Include enough information in your requests so that we fully understand the scientific aims of your proposed program and, specifically, what observations you plan to make.